NEW STUDENT ORIENTATION

 STUDENT, FACULTY, AND ENSEMBLE CONCERTS

 A variety of instrumental and vocal recitals by students, faculty, and ensembles are scheduled throughout the year.
 Additionally, campus music organizations present several special concerts each semester.
-Most recitals and concerts are free to students and are presented in Lutz Hall (Blair Music Center), Miller Chapel, and the Zimmerman Recital Hall (Arnold Gallery).
-Schedules are available in the Music Department, with a regularly updated calendar of events posted in the Blair Music Center lobby and online.
+Most recitals and concerts are free to students and are presented in Lutz Hall (Bertha Brossman Blair Music Center), Frederic K. Miller Chapel, and the Zimmerman Recital Hall (Suzanne H. Arnold Gallery).
+Schedules are available in the Music Department, with a regularly updated calendar of events posted in the Blair lobby and online.

 The Suzanne H. Arnold Art Gallery hosts six exhibitions each year featuring a variety of artwork.
-Interested students with good academic standing may serve as attendants in the Gallery.
+Interested students with good academic standing may serve as attendants and interns in the Gallery and several have curated shows.

 HOMECOMING (ALUMNI AND FAMILY WEEKEND)